 There has to be a better way to keep resolutions if we’re going to go through the trouble of even making one.
 Below, we’ve outlined three tips to setting those New Year’s goals, and reaching them too.

 1. Set a resolution that will become a lifestyle decision.

 This is important — your resolution should become part of your life instead of a one-time accomplishment.
 “Think of your resolutions as an opportunity to enhance your lifestyle,” Mason said.
 That weight loss resolution you set for yourself every year and then don’t fulfill?
 You’re probably looking at it as more of a one-time goal instead of a healthy lifestyle choice.
 “You need to see your resolutions as making your life even better, happier, more fulfilled,” Ostrofsky said.

 2. Know your “why.”

 Both Ostrofsky and Mason stress the importance of knowing why you’re making a resolution in the first place, and to keep coming back to that when you think you’re going to stray.
 “Knowing WHY you want to reach your goal will make a huge difference in achieving it,” said Ostrofsky.
 According to Mason, you essentially want to be able to answer the question, “Why do I want this to be my resolution?”
 If your answer falls in line with your life priorities, you're golden.

 3. Have a partner to keep you on track.

 It’s always easier (and, let’s face it, more fun!) to do things with a friend; resolutions are no different!
 When you’re having a tough time following your resolution, a friend can help you see it through.
 “It’s important to know that you have someone else cheering for you and helping you stay focused,” explained Mason.

-There you have it – you officially have no excuse not to keep those resolutions this year.
-What will you resolve to do come January 1?
+There you have it — you officially have no excuse not to keep those resolutions this year.
+What will you resolve to do in the next 12 months?
 Tell us in the comments!